-The "Carnival of the Animals" was composed in I886 by French composer Camille Saint-Saëns.
-The music represents several animals in this work.
-Most of the pieces are very funny.
-In the app you can hear the swan, the elephant, the donkey (for us a monkey!), and the fish from Camille Saint-Saëns' fantastic zoo.
+The "Carnival of the Animals" was written by the French composer Camille Saint-Saëns in 1886.
+His composition features different animals by using different instruments.
+Most of the musical pieces are very funny.
+In the app you can hear the swan (cello), the elefant (double bass), the donkey (violin, for us a monkey!) and the fish (high string instruments, flute and piano) from the phantastic zoo from Camille Saint-Saëns.